npsot_bluebonnet_full_color

 Maintenance

-This species thrives in dry sites with sun or part sun.
-It prefers drier growing conditions, but can handle wetter ones so long as the site is well-drained.
-Spreads by rhizome, prefers sandy soil.
+This species It prefers drier growing conditions, but can handle wetter ones so long as the site is well-drained.
+Spreads by rhizomes.
 Provides attractive cut flowers.
 Works well in pollinator and wildflower gardens.
+Propagation: clump division, seed.

 Comments

 Blooms June-October.
 Stems grow from rhizomes.
 White flowers small, but organized into showy, larger heads.
 Foliage is narrow and gray green.
-Very attractive to pollinators.
-Larval host: Clymene moth.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.
+Larval host: Clymene Moth.

 References